What Sellers Can Do If a Home Appraisal Comes in Low

 • General condition and any needed repairs

-Afterward, the appraiser searches for similar sales in the area within the prior 12 months, often called comps, and uses their sales prices to determine your home’s fair market value.
+Depending on your property’s condition and size, the actual physical evaluation process can be as quick as 15 minutes or as long as two to three hours.
+The appraiser then searches for similar sales in the area within the prior 12 months, often called comps, and uses their sales prices to determine your home’s fair market value.

 The appraiser drafts a report for the lender, which can take a week or two to complete.
 FHA and VA loan appraisals might take a bit longer because these lenders require more detailed appraisal reports.